HiassofT/MyPicoDOS/README.txt

 conflict with .BIN files.
 If you disable highspeed SIO, all .BIN files should load fine.

+All "Highspeed boot/auto/off" versions are identically, except for a single byte which selects the default highspeed setting at startup.
+This is the 16th byte of sector 1.
+A value of 0 means "off", 1 means "auto" and $81 means "boot".

 BTW: The highspeed SIO code is quite smart.
 Before loading a program MyPicoDos checks if the drive really supports highspeed SIO mode.
 If the drive only supports standard SIO mode, the highspeed code is automatically turned off.

 4. Long filenames and disk/directory titles support